-- After following the Level One exercises and re-engaging contact with a former mentor, they seem resistant to a catch-up meeting.
+- After following the Six-Minutes Networking exercises and re-engaging contact with a former mentor, they seem resistant to a catch-up meeting.
 How might you offer value to make it worthwhile for them?

 - Meeting new people and dating when you have a chronic illness presents numerous challenges, but the biggest might be: when is it appropriate to disclose your condition to a potential relationship partner?

 - Life Pro Tip: Make yourself manually dial some of your more important contacts on occasion so you’ll know their numbers if you’re ever stuck without your phone.

 - A quick shoutout to Cesar Millan and everyone at The Dog Psychology Center!

 - Have any questions, comments, or stories you’d like to share with us?
 Drop us a line at email@example.com!

 - Connect with Jordan on Twitter at @JordanHarbinger and Instagram at @jordanharbinger.